neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 DataShuttle makes the distinction between (possibly multiple) *local* machines and a single *central* machine.
 DataShuttle needs to be setup once for each *local* machine, but requires no setup on the *central* machine.

-A typical use case is an experment in which behavioural data and electrophysiological data are collected on acquisition PCs.
+A typical use case is an experiment in which behavioural data and electrophysiological data are collected on acquisition PCs.
 They send the data to a central server where it is stored.

 Later, a subset of the data is transferred to a third machine for analysis.
 In this case, the behavioural and electrophysiological acquisition machine and analysis machines are 'local'.
 The central storage machine is the *central* machine.